Prakash-Ravichandran/Next.js-Mastery-Hub/README.md

 For a function to be named as server function we have to use it explicitly inside the first line of the function.

 ```
 title : formData.get('title'), // the attribute here specifies the name of the html attribute

 ```

 ### 121. Storing Server Actions in separate Files

 - The Next.js builder while building the project, it can't separate the client component and server component.
 - we actually separated it and using them, but still after separating the server component we still use both in the same file.

+### 122. Slugify to protect dangerouslySetInnerHtml

+- Use XSS package to protect the scripts from cross-site scripting issues.